dabit3/next.js-cdk-amplify-workshop/README.md

 $ npm run dev
 ```

-You should now be able to sign up and view your profile.
+You should now be able to sign in and view your profile, and also sign up new accounts.

 > The link to __/create-post__ will not yet work as we have not yet created this page.